-Tucked away amid towering pine trees adjacent to the Omni Grove Park Inn is one of Asheville’s hidden gems.
-Known today as Grovewood Village, this historic site once housed the weaving and woodworking operations of Biltmore Industries, a groundbreaking enterprise in the history of American craft and textiles.
-The 11-acre property, celebrating its centennial this year, is listed on the National Register of Historic Places and includes Grovewood Gallery, working artist studios, a sculpture garden, Golden Fleece restaurant, the Biltmore Industries Homespun Museum, and Asheville's only antique car museum.
+Tucked away amid towering pine trees adjacent to The Omni Grove Park Inn is one of Asheville’s hidden gems.
+Known today as Grovewood Village, this historic site once housed the weaving and woodworking operations of Biltmore Industries, an Arts and Crafts enterprise originally backed by Edith Vanderbilt.
+Listed on the National Register of Historic Places, the property is now home to Grovewood Gallery, working artist studios, a sculpture garden, Golden Fleece restaurant, the Biltmore Industries Homespun Museum, and Asheville's only antique car museum.

 Enjoy a leisurely visit here with a delectable meal at Golden Fleece and shopping at Grovewood Gallery, nationally recognized for its dedication to fine American-made art and craft.
 Free parking is available on-site.